Triple Cities Street Rods

 What is a Street rod?
 Webster’s dictionary defines a hot rod as an automobile rebuilt or modified for high speed and fast acceleration.
 Street rods are hot rods that are licensed and driven on the streets and must past safety inspections like other cars.

 The club by laws state to become a member you must own a pre-1973 modified car and come to three consecutive meetings, plus participate in one club related event within this time frame.
 The organization has grown over the years to include 40 members from NY and PA.
-The club events include: an after Christmas Party, a spring Spaghetti dinner (to raise money and/or collect food for a local food pantry), and a car show held at Hickories Park , Owego in the summer.
-The meetings are held once a month on the second Wednesday night unless additional meetings are needed.
+The club events include: an after Christmas Party, a spring Pasta dinner (to raise money for local summer kids after school food program), and a car show held at Hickories Park, Owego in the summer.
+The meetings are held once a month at the Blue Dolphin on the second Wednesday night (unless additional meetings are needed).

-The car show started as a fun event and was called the Hickories Rod Run.
+The car show started in 1975 as a fun event and was called the Hickories Rod Run .
 It evolved into a fundraiser for local charities and is called “Cars in the Park”.
 There are many fun events including kids games, food, Chinese auction, and 21 classes of automobiles and cycles.
 Many individuals with illnesses and numerous charities through out the Southern Tier NY and Northeastern PA have benefited from the funds raised at the car show.

 Now accepting new members with Pre 1973 vehicles.